 University at Buffalo researchers have discovered a way to easily and effectively fasten proteins to nanoparticles – essentially an arranged marriage – by simply mixing them together.

 The biotechnology model is described April 20 online in the journal Nature Chemistry.
 The paper, "Functionalization of cobalt porphyrin–phospholipid bilayers with his-tagged ligands and antigens," is available here: http://bit.ly/1yM4MpK.

 While in its infancy, the model already has shown promise for developing an HIV vaccine and as a way to target cancer cells.

 “Scientists have been able to attach proteins to nanoparticles for a while now.
 But it’s a fairly difficult process that’s only effective in a controlled environment.
-Nobody has been able to devise a simple method that can work inside the body,” said Jonathan F. Lovell, PhD, UB assistant professor of biomedical engineering, who led the research.
+Nobody has been able to devise a simple method that can work inside the body,” said Jonathan F. Lovell, PhD, assistant professor in the Department of Biomedical Engineering, a joint program between UB’s School of Engineering and Applied Sciences and the School of Medicine and Biomedical Sciences, who led the research.